kkharji/lispdocs.nvim/README.md

 - [ ] Return an error msg if a symbol is not found
 - [ ] create a fuzzy finder using telescope.nvim that fetch the content of symbols and enable users to search for them.
 - [ ] support ClojureScript
-- [ ] maintain/update clojuredocs buffer, such as requesting new symbol update the open buffer
+- [ ] maintain/update cljdocs buffer, such as requesting new symbol update the open buffer